KC5-BP/rpi_ws281x/wrapper/README.md

 - $> chmod +x compile.sh
 - $> ./compile.sh

-You can do the same things for the execution process :+1: .
+You can do the same things for the run process :+1: .